 At Even, we enable employees to access their wages up to a percentage that’s agreed upon with the employer.
 This also includes a guardrail for how often an employee can request earned wages.
 We work with employers who have intimate knowledge of their employees’ needs, with a mutual goal of increasing short- and long-term employee financial wellness.
 For example, one of our partners chose to offer EWA once per week while also investing in getting employees engaged with Even’s budgeting and savings tools.
 This customer knows EWA is important to offer, but didn’t want to make it the star of the show.

-As an employer, it’s important to look carefully at what types of fees EWA vendors charge employees.
+Employers need to look carefully at the types of fees EWA vendors charge, especially any fees charged to your employees.
 While there aren’t yet hard-and-fast rules or regulations around EWA, federal bodies like the Consumer Financial Protection Bureau (CFPB) have put initial guidelines in place to advise that EWA shouldn’t have payday loan-like transaction fees or be harmful to consumers in any way.
-Employers will want to look for a responsible on-demand pay platform so they do right by their employees and build goodwill in a way that will avoid potential future regulatory scrutiny.
+Businesses will want to look for an employer-sponsored financial benefits platform that lets them launch on-demand pay, emergency savings, automatic budgeting and more.
+That way, they do right by their employees and build goodwill in a way that will avoid potential future regulatory scrutiny.

-As a company focused on creating stronger workforces across the nation by offering a responsible on-demand pay solution, we’re always happy to talk to like-minded employers.
+As a company focused on creating stronger workforces across the nation by offering an employer-sponsored on-demand pay solution, we’re always happy to talk to like-minded companies.
 To learn more about all the ways financial wellness products like those offered by Even can help your company’s hiring and retention goals, check out our ebook: A Guide to Financial Wellness: The Employer’s Handbook for Understanding On-Demand Pay and Financial Wellness Benefits.